truenas/documentation/content/SCALE/SCALETutorials/Credentials/DirectoryServices/ConfigADSCALE.md

 TrueNAS automatically begins using this default keytab and removes any administrator credentials stored in the TrueNAS configuration file.

 ### Troubleshooting - Resyncing the Cache
-If the cache becomes out of sync or fewer users than expected are available in the permissions editors, resync it by clicking **Settings** in the **Active Directory** window and selecting **Rebuild Directory Service Cache**.
+If the cache becomes out of sync or fewer users than expected are available in the permissions editors, resync it by clicking **Settings** in the **Active Directory** window and click **Rebuild Directory Service Cache**.

-When creating the entry, enter the TrueNAS hostname in the name field and make sure it matches the information on the **Network > Global Configuration** screen in the **Hostname** and **NetBIOS** fields.
+The name in **NetBIOS Name** should match the name in **Hostname** on the **Global Configuration** settings screen.

 ## Disabling Active Directory

-You can disable your AD server connection without deleting your configuration or leaving the AD domain.
+To disable your AD server connection without deleting your configuration or leaving the AD domain, click **Settings** to open the **Active Directory** settings screen.
-Click **Settings** to open the **Active Directory** settings screen, then select the **Enable** checkbox to clear it, and click **Save** to disable SCALE AD service.
+Select the **Enable** checkbox to clear it, and click **Save** to disable SCALE AD service.

-This returns you to the main **Directory Services** screen where you see the two main directory services configuration options.
+This returns you to the main **Directory Services** screen now showing the two main directory services configuration options.

 Click **Configure Active Directory** to open the **Active Directory** screen with your existing configuration settings.
-Select **Enable** again, click **Save** to reactivate your connection to your AD server.
+Select **Enable** again, and click **Save** to reactivate your connection to your AD server.

 ## Leaving Active Directory

-TrueNAS SCALE requires users to cleanly leave an Active Directory if you want to delete the configuration.
-To cleanly leave AD, use the **Leave Domain** button on the **Active Directory Advanced Settings** screen to remove the AD object.
+TrueNAS requires users to cleanly leave an Active Directory if you want to delete the configuration.
+To cleanly leave AD, click **Leave Domain** on the **Active Directory Advanced Settings** screen to remove the AD object.
 Remove the computer account and associated DNS records from the Active Directory.

 If the AD server moves or shuts down without you using **Leave Domain**, TrueNAS does not remove the AD object, and you have to clean up the Active Directory.